SvitlanaKo/documentation/admin_guide/entities/entity_field_properties.rst

 .. caution::

-      If the **Show on Form** value has been set to *No*, there will be no way to create/update the field values from OroCRM.
+      If the **Show on Form** value has been set to *No*, there will be no way to create/update the field values from OroCRM/OroCommerce.
 Thus, such configuration is reasonable only for data which is uploaded to the system during a synchronization.